9 Places to Embrace Winter in 2019

 Lake Placid, New York

 If the Blue Lagoon has all but lost its appeal for you (it's officially gone to the tourists), sidestep the crowded geothermal pool and opt instead for a dip in the Reykjadalur Hot Springs.
 After a short hike into the valley, you’ll stumble upon unnaturally blue hot springs, bubbling mud pools, cascading waterfalls, and a boardwalk-flanked thermal river where swimming is encouraged.
 To round out your Icelandic escapade, you’ll want to catch the Northern Lights (duh).
-Our favorite spot is the dark and quiet coast of in Seltjarnarnes, just a 20-minute drive north west of Reykjavik.
-When it's time to hit the sheets, head for the design-centric 101 Hotel which displays work from some of Iceland's best artists, both established and emerging.
-Sleek guestrooms are done up with roomy walk-in showers, toasty underfloor heating and minimalist black and white details.
+Our favorite spot is the dark and quiet coast in Seltjarnarnes, just a 20-minute drive northwest of Reykjavik.
+When it's time to hit the sheets, head for the design-centric 101 Hotel, which displays work from some of Iceland's best artists, both established and emerging.
+Sleek guestrooms are done up with roomy walk-in showers, toasty underfloor heating, and minimalist black and white details.

 New York City